Hdtran89/SlackWeatherBot/README.md

 2. Node Run on it.
 3. Node app will use express, bodyparser, async/await, request
 4. Communicate with Slack Api via
-	## Slack Message by calling these command
+	#### Slack Message by calling these command
-	-today weather "zipcode"
+	- today weather "zipcode"
 5. Communicate with Open Weather Api
 6. Return the message from Open Weather Api to Slack.